phpipam-docker/phpipam-docker/README.md

 # phpipam-docker

-Build scripts and dockerfiles for https://hub.docker.com/u/phpipam
+Build scripts and dockerfiles for [https://hub.docker.com/u/phpipam](https://hub.docker.com/u/phpipam)

 ---

 ## Intended Audience

 As the typical users of phpIPAM (Network admins) have limited experience with LAMP stacks, these docker images provide a simpler method to create and maintain a working phpIPAM environment.
 Given the intended audience, simplicity is preferred over complexity and some advanced use cases are not supported with these images.

-Native SSL support can be achived by use of the many reverse-https-proxy docker images available on DockerHub.
+Native SSL support can be achieved by use of the many reverse-https-proxy docker images available on DockerHub.
 See HAProxy example below.

-For advanced use-cases phpIPAM can be installed in a VM by following the instructions found at https://phpipam.net/
+For advanced use-cases phpIPAM can be installed in a VM by following the instructions found at [https://phpipam.net](https://phpipam.net)

 ## Source files, Issues & Pull Requests

-Dockerfile build sources can be found at https://github.com/phpipam-docker/phpipam-docker
+Dockerfile build sources can be found at [https://github.com/phpipam-docker/phpipam-docker](https://github.com/phpipam-docker/phpipam-docker)

-Issues and pull requests/patches for phpipam-docker can be found at https://github.com/phpipam-docker/phpipam-docker
+Issues and pull requests/patches for phpipam-docker can be found at [https://github.com/phpipam-docker/phpipam-docker](https://github.com/phpipam-docker/phpipam-docker)

-Issues and pull requests for the phpIPAM application can be found at https://github.com/phpipam/phpipam
+Issues and pull requests for the phpIPAM application can be found at [https://github.com/phpipam/phpipam](https://github.com/phpipam/phpipam)

 ## Container Images